Mexico suggests it would impose its own tariffs to retaliate against any Trump tariffs

 “One tariff would be followed by another in response, and so on until we put at risk common businesses,” Sheinbaum said, referring to U.S. automakers that have plants on both sides of the border.

-She also said Mexico had worked to stem the flow of drugs like the deadly synthetic opioid fentanyl, despite an influx of weapons smuggled in from the United States.
-She said the flow of drugs “is a problem of public health and consumption in your country’s society.”
+Sheinbaum said Mexico suffered from an influx of weapons smuggled in from the United States, and said the flow of drugs “is a problem of public health and consumption in your country’s society.”

 Sheinbaum also criticized U.S. spending on weapons, saying the money should instead be spent regionally to address the problem of migration.
 “If a percentage of what the United States spends on war were dedicated to peace and development, that would address the underlying causes of migration,” she said.